-This amount should show the total commission and fees e earned from clearing futures and options contracts for the month on BMDC.
-Commission derived by dual license holder i.e. a person who holds a futures broker license and equity broker license should be disclosed here.
+This amount should show the total commission and fees earned from clearing derivatives contracts for the month on BMDC.
+Commission derived by dual license holder i.e. a person who holds a Capital Market Services License for Clearing and for dealing in securities should be disclosed here.